Record details

 *BIOL 2401 or CHEM 1406 or 1411 must be completed with a ‘‘C’’ or better before application to the medical laboratory technology program.
 Students substituting 1406 or 1411 as the prerequisite for BIOL 2401 will still be required to complete BIOL 2401 as part of the AAS degree.

 Selective Admissions and retention rules apply.
 Department-specific courses must be taken in sequence and may have a prerequisite course.
-Courses must be completed with a “C” or better for degree completion.
+Major and science courses must be completed with a “C” or better for degree completion.
 Contact the department chair for details.